-Worlds orbiting the same star are accessible by interplanetary travel, on ships operated by local entrepreneurs, or with a variety of small craft.
+Worlds orbiting the same star are accessible by interplanetary travel on ships operated by local entrepreneurs, or with a variety of small craft.
 But interplanetary travel takes long periods of time; since most stellar systems have only one major world, interplanetary travel is infrequent.

-Interplanetary travel takes time.
 The diagram of a typical interplanetary journey shows the procedure used for moving between worlds in the same star system.
-The travel formulae can be used to determine time required (if distance and acceleration are known), acceleration required (if time and acceleration are known), and distance travelled (if time and acceleration are known).
-All of the formulae use the MKS (meters, kilograms, seconds) unit system, and assume that the ship is undertaking a journey from rest, that it accelerates continuously to the midpoint of the trip, and then decelerates to rest again.
-In addition, several travel times and travel distances have been pre-calculated for ready reference.
+The travel formulae can be used to determine time required (if distance and acceleration are known), acceleration required (if distance and time are known), and distance travelled (if time and acceleration are known).
+All formulae use the MKS (meters, kilograms, seconds) unit system, and assume that the ship is undertaking a journey from rest, that it accelerates continuously to the midpoint of the trip, and then decelerates to rest again.
+For ready reference, several travel times and distances have been pre-calculated for ready reference.

-Interplanetary (as opposed to interstellar) travel usually involves the individual's own vessel or a charter.
+Interplanetary travel usually involves the individual's own vessel or a charter.
 Scheduled service is rarely available.